-Gyrodactylus salaris has spread between rivers and farms mainly by the transport/restocking of live fish.
-Migrating fish swimming through brackish water can also cause the parasite to be spread between rivers (see also Section 2.3.5).
-If G. salaris is introduced to a farm/tank with susceptible Atlantic salmon, there is a high probability that all fish in the farm will become infected, depending on the layout of the farm.
-Rivers with susceptible Atlantic salmon located near infected rivers are at great risk of infection if these rivers are located within the same brackish water system.
+Gyrodactylus salaris has spread between rivers and farms mainly by the translocation of live fish.
+Fish migrating through brackish water can also spread the parasite between rivers (see also Section 2.3.5).
+Populations located near infected rivers are at great risk of infection if they are located within the same brackish water system.
+If G. salaris is introduced into a farm with Atlantic salmon, there is a high probability that all fish in the farm will become infected, depending on the layout of the farm.